 Our results of operations are affected by our ability to develop and sell more accessories and spare parts.
 Leveraging our strong lifestyle brand, we have been able to generate revenues from selling accessories and spare parts.
-Revenues generated from selling accessories and spare parts represented 6.4%, 6.2% and 12.2% of our net revenues in 2017, 2018 and 2019, respectively.
+Revenues generated from selling accessories and spare parts represented 6.2%, 12.2% and 10.6% of our net revenues in 2018, 2019 and 2020, respectively.
 We will continue to enhance our brand and capitalize on our premium brand to develop and sell more accessories to capture more business opportunities.

 Our results of operations are also affected by our ability to sell more services.
-We generate revenue from the NIU app by providing subscriptionbased mobile app services.
+We generate revenue from the NIU app by providing subscription-based mobile app services.
 Users will need to subscribe for the mobile app service by paying a fee after an initial period of one or two years.
-We also generate revenue from R&D services provided to and collaboration with our strategic partners.
-Revenues generated from providing services 1.4%, 1.1% and 1.7% of our revenues in 2017, 2018 and 2019, respectively.
-We will continue to further enhance the connectivity and other smart functionalities of our smart e-scooters and the NIU app and improve the user experience.
+Revenues generated from providing services 1.1%, 1.7% and 1.7% of our revenues in 2018, 2019 and 2020, respectively.
+We will continue to further enhance the connectivity and other smart functionalities of our e-scooters and the NIU app and improve the user experience.
 This not only provides us with additional revenue streams but also improves our gross margin.